LastGirlStanding/hotday-carts/README.md

     ```
 1. Install Dynatrace OneAgent Operator on your Cluster.
     ```console
-    ./deployDynatraceOnPKS.sh
+    ./deployDynatraceOnGKE.sh
     ```

 The install will take about **2 minutes** to perform.

-## 4) Expose Keptn's Bridge - OPTIONAL
+## 4) Expose Keptn's Bridge

-The [Keptn’s bridge](https://keptn.sh/docs/0.5.0/reference/keptnsbridge/) provides an easy way to browse all events that are sent within Keptn and to filter on a specific Keptn context.
+The [Keptn’s bridge](https://keptn.sh/docs/0.6.0/reference/keptnsbridge/) provides an easy way to browse all events that are sent within Keptn and to filter on a specific Keptn context.
 When you access the Keptn’s bridge, all Keptn entry points will be listed in the left column.
 Please note that this list only represents the start of a deployment of a new artifact.
 Thus, more information on the executed steps can be revealed when you click on one event.

 In the default installation of Keptn, the bridge is only accessible via `kubectl port-forward`.
 To make things easier for workshop participants, we will expose it by creating a public URL for this component.